matloff/regtools/README.md

 We see above how the k-NN code is used.
 We first call **preprocessx()** to determine the nearest neighbors of each data point.
 Here **k** is 10, so we can later compute various k-NN fits for **k** anywhere from 1 to 10.
+(A somewhat simpler function, **basicKNN()**, is also available.)
 The actual fit is done by **knnest()**.
 Then **parvsnonparplot()** plots the linear model fit against the nonparametric one..
 Again, since the latter is model-free, it serves as a good assessment of the fit of the linear model.

 There is quite a bit suggested in this picture:

-* There seems to be some overfitting near the low end, and quite substantial underfitting at the high end.
+* There seems to be some overestimating near the low end, and quite substantial underestimating at the high end.

-* There are intriguing "streaks" or "tails" of points, suggesting the possible existence of small but important subpopulations.
+* There are intriguing "streaks" or "tails" of points, suggesting the possible existence of small but important subpopulations arising from the dummy variables.
 Moreover, the plot suggests two separate large subpopulations, for wages less than or greater than about $40,000, possibly related to full- vs. part-time employment.

 * There appear to be a number of people with 0 wage income.
 Depending on the goals of our analysis, we might consider removing them.